How Much Does it Cost to Live the FIRE Life?

 - Products and supplies (shampoo, soap, toilet paper, etc.)

-- Technology (NEWLY ADDED)—essential items only, which includes:
+- Technology (added March 2021)—essential items only, which includes:

 - Software (desktop applications, mobile and web apps, etc.)

 Note: Non-essential tech (video games and consoles, e-readers, security cameras, etc.) won’t be included.